 • The Urge to Purge: A sudden, frantic need to clean, redecorate, or organize your environment to gain a sense of control.

-• Repetitive Movements: increased stimming, pacing, or rocking.
+• Repetitive Movements: Increased stimming, pacing, or rocking.

 If you catch yourself in the Rumble Stage, you still have time to intervene before hitting the point of no return.